 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents given antianxiety medications.
-These medications are prescribed to residents suffering from anxiety or depression.
+This indicates the percentage of residents who were given antianxiety medications.
+These medications are given to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This is a measure of the percent of long-term patients who are showing symptoms of depression.
+Measures the percent of long-term patients exhibiting signs of depression.

 Appropriate Vaccine Usage

-This indicates the percent of residents that were given the flu and pneumonia vaccines.
+This indicates the percent of patients who were administered the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy